-Geneva International Airport (IATA code GVA) welcomes over 15 million passengers a year, many of whom take onward airport transfers to nearby alpine ski resorts such as Chamonix and Morzine.
-When you book a Geneva airport transfer with Mountain Drop-offs, we are at arrivals to meet you 24hrs a day, seven days a week for your summer trips and your winter ski holiday transfers at excellent prices.
+When you book a Geneva airport transfer with Mountain Drop-offs, we are at arrivals to meet you 24hrs a day, seven days a week for your summer trips and your winter ski holiday transfers – and all at excellent prices!

 Quick, convenient and comfortable Geneva Airport transfers

 Please note some flights (mainly originating from France) still depart and arrive into the French side of the airport.
-Yes, Geneva has a French and a Swiss side!
-Flights from the UK into Geneva arrive at the main Swiss side.
+(Yes, Geneva has a French and a Swiss side), but flights from the UK into Geneva arrive at the main Swiss side.

 Landside facilities at Geneva Airport